stefanspringer1/SwiftXML/README.md

 This has another target.
 ```

-If you want to delete all processing instructions of specific targets (e.g. before you start a process that sets exactly these processing instructions), you can do this with the following simple notation:
+If you want to delete all processing instructions of specific targets (e.g., before starting a process that sets exactly those processing instructions), you can do so using the following simple notation:

 ```swift
 document.processingInstructions("MyTarget").remove()